JavonDavis/parallel_appium/README.md

 ### Setting UDID for the test

-When distributing tests across multiple devices the library spreads the tests across multiple threads and depends on the UDID environment variable to know which device it's working with for the specific test file, as such this will need to be setup in each test file, simply include the following line of code at the top of the test file after any dependencies and the library will set this up as needed,
+When distributing tests across multiple devices the library spreads the specs across multiple threads and depends on the UDID environment variable to know which device it's working with for the specific test file, as such this will need to be setup in each test file, simply include the following line of code at the top of the test file after any dependencies and the library will set this up as needed,